outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you-talent.md

 ---
 title: Other companies tech hiring processes are costing YOU talent
 description: The technical hiring process is critical for attracting  diverse and amazing applicants - but are you sabotaging your own recruitment efforts by using other people’s outdated processes?
-Here are some practical tips on developing a 'compassionate hiring' ethos that benefits your company, your colleagues and your wonderful future hires.
+Here are some practical tips from my hiring practices on developing a 'compassionate hiring' ethos that benefits your company, your colleagues and your wonderful future hires.
 layout: post
 categories: [hiring, leadership]
 ---

 Hiring is an absolutely critical part of building a successful business and missing out on great talent is holding you back from being as innovative, creative and amazing as you can be in your organisation.
+I'll be using examples from the practices we implemented at my last company in this article, where I recruited and onboarded a start-up engineering team in a pandemic and had our most successful year of business.

 If we want to attract diverse people that really match up with what we are looking for in a role, we need to break out of our old patterns of copying and pasting other archaic processes and ideas from others and really get to know what works for us and our organisations.